google-ar/WebARonTango/README.md

 	    //            touch_start_location_).LengthSquared(),
 	    //           kMaxConceivablePlatformSlopRegionLengthDipsSquared);

-## USING THE NEW VR/AR JAVASCRIPT APIs
+## Using the new VR/AR JavaScript APIs

 ### Build the documentation